onkoe/barretts-club/content/posts/i-got-a-milkv-duo.md

 Regarding its capabilities, we can use the Raspberry Pi as a mediator.
 Here, the Duo takes a comfy seat between the Pi Pico and Zero.
 Like the Pico, this board eschews desktop integration for a better development experience, relying on a USB-C connection for communication.
 As it turns out, you can plug and play on Linux, though Windows and macOS [require some setup](https://milkv.io/docs/duo/getting-started/setup), as usual.

 You'll also need to stick their Linux Buildroot image [on a microSD card](https://milkv.io/docs/duo/getting-started/boot), which takes just a few minutes.
-You may also want to expand the

 After it's all working, though, you can easily talk to it with an SSH command: `ssh root@192.168.42.1`.